Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Introduction

 \section{Introduction}

-The study of minimal surfaces goes back to Lagrange and Euler in the XIX century and, today, is still one of the most fruitful fields in Geometric Analysis.
-Among minimal surfaces in the Euclidean space $\r ^3$, those of finite total curvature, i.e., the Gaussian curvature is integrable, attracted considerable attention in the 80's by authors as Osserman, Chern, Costa, Jorge, Meeks or Schoen (see \cite{JPer17} and references therein for a survey).

-The Chern-Osserman theorem \cite{Chern-Osserman} asserts that such surfaces are conformally equivalent to a closed Riemann surface of finite genus with finitely punctures which correspond to the ends.
-In the seminal work of L. Jorge and W. Meeks \cite{Jorge-Meeks}, the authors established their famous formula that relates the total curvature with the topology of a minimal surface in $\r ^3$ of finite total curvature as well as they studied the behavior of the ends of those surfaces; in particular, they proved that the only complete minimal surface of finite total curvature and one embedded end is the plane.
-These techniques were also used by R. Schoen \cite{Schoen1} to prove one of the most remarkable theorems on the classification of minimal surfaces with finite total curvature in $\r^3$; the only complete (connected) minimal surface in $\r ^3$ of finite total curvature and two embedded ends is the catenoid.
-Moreover, the Jorge-Meeks formula and the above results also classified the plane and the catenoid as the only complete minimal surfaces of finite total curvature, embedded ends and total curvature less than $8\pi$.
+Complete minimal surfaces in $\r^3$ with finite total curvature form one of the classical themes of global differential geometry.
+By the work of Huber and Osserman, such surfaces are conformally equivalent to compact Riemann surfaces with finitely many punctures, and their Gauss map extends meromorphically across the ends; see \cite{Huber1,Osserman1}.
+In the seminal paper of Jorge and Meeks \cite{Jorge-Meeks}, the total curvature was related to the topology of the surface through their celebrated formula, and the structure of embedded ends was analyzed.
+These ideas were later used by Schoen \cite{Schoen1} to prove that the catenoid is the only complete connected immersed minimal surface in $\r^3$ with finite total curvature and two embedded ends.
+As a consequence, the plane and the catenoid are the only complete embedded minimal surfaces of finite total curvature whose absolute total curvature is less than $8\pi$.